bquadre/ASPNETCore-WebAPI-Sample/Readme.md

 Hope this helps.

-See the examples here: Thank you us
+See the examples here: Thank you us/ma

 ## Versions